-Let’s clear up one of the biggest questions on the pool deck: are tech suits even legal for high school meets?
-The answer is a bit complicated, involving NFHS rules and specific meet regulations.
-Beyond just being legal, there’s also the strategy of knowing when to wear your high-performance suit to get the most out of it.
+It's the question every high school swimmer asks: are tech suits even legal for my meet?
+The answer is complicated, tangled in NFHS rules and specific meet regulations.
+But legality is only half the story.
+The real strategy is knowing when to wear your high-performance suit to get the most out of it.
 You don’t want to wear out an expensive suit at a dual meet.
-This guide covers it all, from the official rules to the unwritten strategies that smart swimmers use.
+This guide covers it all, from the official rules to the unwritten strategies smart swimmers use.
 We’ll help you understand the regulations and find the best tech suit for high school swimmers to save for those big championship races.

 Key Takeaways